maurocastermans/now-playing/README.md

   bash ./setup.sh
 ```

-Afterwards, copy the .cache file to your Raspberry Pi project root.
+Afterwards, copy the .cache file from your local computer to the now-playing project root.
 Spotipy will refresh the token automatically using
-the stored refresh token—no need to do this again unless you change accounts.
+the stored refresh token—no need to do this again (unless you change accounts).

-Should you encounter any issues, check [Known Issues](#-known-issues)
+Should you encounter any errors or issues after installation, check [Known Issues](#-known-issues)

 #### 🧙 What the Script Does